pichim/PES_Board/README.md

       - Create Workshop 6 with my dc motor
       - test main_pes_monster.cpp with the latest updates
       - Add the actual md files to the README.md file
+      - Map all the new content to the workshops, see comment table below

     General:
-    - adjust line follwer example according to the new line follower hardware (grey robots)
-    - document how to use PlatformIO
+    - Document how to use PlatformIO
-      - especially with regards to gcc instead of armclang
+      - Especially with regards to gcc instead of armclang
-      - remove important note in sd card logger that it currently only works with platformio (if it works with latest mbed studio)
+      - Remove important note in sd card logger that it currently only works with platformio (if it works with latest mbed studio)
-    - document how to use Putty
+    - Document how to use Putty
-    - in DCMotor.cpp PERFORM_GPA_MEAS and PERFORM_CHIRP_MEAS should be tested with the latest updates, here features like serial_pipe and serialStream could be introduced
+    - In DCMotor.cpp PERFORM_GPA_MEAS and PERFORM_CHIRP_MEAS should be tested with the latest updates, here features like serial_pipe and serialStream could be introduced
       -> only tested if PERFORM_GPA_MEAS is still working via the terminal

     Files checked before Ghana 25: